 Swimrun Rescue

-This page highlights the importance of safety issues while undertaking the endurance sport of SwimRun where you are often out in the wild nature with your partner!
+This page highlights the importance of safety issues while undertaking the endurance sport of Swimrun where you are often out in the wild nature with your partner!

-We cover aspects such as SwimRun rescue while swimming, how to perform CPR, how to use your mandatory pressure bandage and the risk of hypothermia while in cold waters.
+We cover aspects such as Swimrun rescue while swimming, how to perform CPR, how to use your mandatory pressure bandage and the risk of hypothermia while in cold waters.

 Do please contact us with any safety aspects you think we should add to this page - always remember to take care of each other during any race/training.